 Calcium, Magnesium, Iron, Manganese, Zinc, Copper, Boron, and Molybdenum.

-None of those nutrients will harm any plant as long as they applied at the right amount.
-Therefore you can deal with orchid food as a regular fertilizer.
+None of those nutrients will harm any plant as long as they are applied in the right amount.
+Therefore you can use orchid food as a regular fertilizer.

 The trick is to compare the orchid food N-P-K ratio with your plant’s standard N-P-K ratio.
 Usually, orchid food has higher N-P-K values.